DebTheDev/potential-octo-sniffle/README.md

 > The software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.

-There are no user stories for deployment: it is expected that you will deploy the application to production after you finish a user story.

-There are no user stories for logging: it is expected that you will add logging to the application with enough detail to help you diagnose issues in production.

 ## Existing files